All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 medications can cause muscle loss during weight reduction.
 Understand why it happens, how long it lasts, and the best evidence-based strategies to preserve your lean body mass.

 GLP-1 muscle loss happens because these weight loss medications create a calorie deficit that causes your body to burn both fat and muscle for energy.
 Research shows 25 to 40 percent of weight lost on GLP-1 receptor agonists can be lean mass.
-This is a significant concern, but it is also highly preventable with the right approach to exercise, nutrition, and medical supervision.
+This is a significant concern, but it's also highly preventable with the right approach to exercise, nutrition, and medical supervision.

 The Science Behind GLP-1 Muscle Loss